 What was known as the "lesser of" rule was invalidated.
-The Department of the Interior regulations said that liability was limited to the lesser of the cost of restoration or the value of the resources lost due to the spill or other release.
+The Department of Interior regulations said that liability was limited to the lesser of the cost of restoration or the value of the resources lost due to the spill or other release.
 A major problem is that we felt they undervalued those resources.
 A bigger problem was the "lesser of" rule which essentially said that if the economic value of the resource was less than what it cost to restore, the restoration would not occur.
 A good analogy is to think of what would happen if you had a used car that was worth \$1,000 and you had an accident which totaled the car and the cost to fix it would be \$2,000.
-Well, the Department of the Interior was saying it doesn't make economic sense to spend \$2,000 to replace a car which is only worth \$1,000.
-What is the problem with this philosophy?
+Well, the Department of Interior was saying it doesn't make economic sense to spend \$2,000 to replace a car which is only worth \$1,000.
+What is the problem with the philosophy?
 After all, we have no blue book for the environment.
 You can look up the value of a car in a blue book and know with a fair amount of certainty how much that car is worth; however, you cannot do that with an ecosystem.
 Cars are fungible commodities.
 There is nothing particularly unique about a car, but there is something very unique and very special about each ecosystem.
 So, you can't just say it is not worth enough to restore.
+So if I said "We'll go do something somewhere else" -- in part because something else exists somewhere else.
 So we have this very strong philosophy of the court that you don't do this sort of cost benefit analysis.
 We have a duty to do everything we can to restore that ecosystem.
 In fact, the court found that rather than this "lesser of" rule, that restoration cost is the preferred evaluation method under CERCLA.
 On top of that restoration cost, you add any cost for loss of use.
 The importance of that decision is that Congress expected restoration to occur in the vast majority of cases.
 Why do I say vast majority of cases?
-There is a footnote in the decision that says that restoration might not occur where it is either technically infeasible or where the cost of doing so would be grossly disproportionate to the value of the resource.
-I personally feel that footnote is somewhat gratuitous and somewhat inconsistent with the rest of the opinion.
+There is a footnote in the decision that says that restoration might not occur where it is either technically unfeasible or where the cost of doing so would be grossly disproportionate to the value of the resource.
+I personally feel that that footnote is somewhat gratuitutious and somewhat inconsistent with the rest of the opinion.
 It seems, at best, to be a very narrow exception.
-I think it challenges the restoration planning work group to think flexibly and broadly to make sure that no one can argue that restoration is either infeasible or grossly disproportionate to the cost of the resource.
+I think it challenges the restoration planning work group to think flexibility and broadly to make sure that no one can argue that restoration is either infeasible or grossly disproportionate to the cost of the resource.